open/close all folders

 - In Might & Magic: Dark Messiah Leanna appears to have been killed by Arantir however you get the chance to rescue her from his lair later in the game.

 - In Final Fantasy Tactics, Delita approaches Balmafula with the apparent intent of killing her after she back sasses him, and a Scream Discretion Shot happens...but she turns up in a later cutscene not looking any worse for wear.
+However, considering the scream and the fact that she doesn't speak in any of her following cutscenes, there's a strong implication that Delita cut out her tongue or did something similar to her.

 - Dark Forces Saga: This is how Desann tricked Kyle Katarn into leading him to the valley of the Jedi.
 In retrospect, this was a very, VERY bad idea.